Next we will see how we can implement this model in Python. To do so, we will use the scikit-learn

 model.fit(X_train, y_train)

-Once the model has trained correctly, we can visualize the random forest with the same library.
+Once the model has been trained correctly, we can visualize the random forest with the same library.
 This visualization will show each complete derived tree:

 import matplotlib.pyplot as plt